 We’ve now got the recipe card to keep for the next time we make them.
 I found the instructions clear and easy to follow and the girls easily understood each step.
 My only negative comment with this box was there was a lot of stopping and starting as the dough had to prove twice with long gaps in between, meaning we had to wash hands, put aprons on and get the girls interesting in doing the next bit three times.

 Bakes boxes come in either one off boxes or as part of a subscription package and I think would make great presents for children.
 There are also boxes suitable for grown ups too available if you wanted to expand your baking skills and try out some new recipes.

-You can see our review of the July Box for making Jammy Dodgers here.
+You can see our review of the July Junior Bakes box for making Jammy Dodgers here.

 You can order the boxes at www.mybakes.com and you can get 50% off your first order of any Junior Box, Adult Bakes Box or Dough Box using code LUCYMBAKES

-Disclaimer: I am part of Bakes Box affiliate programme however all views are entirely my own
+Disclaimer: I am part of Junior Bakes Box affiliate programme however all views are entirely my own